How to Prune and Stake Tomato Plants

 Start Growing

 Most tomatoes, whether bush or vining, benefit from staking to keep the main stem upright.
-With any luck, they'll be covered with heavy fruit and you'll be glad you took precautions to do so, avoiding broken stems and broken hearts.
+With any luck, they'll be covered with heavy fruit, and you'll be glad you took precautions to avoid broken stems and broken hearts.

 stake tomatoes with a tee pee